-We intend to apply to list our units, Class A ordinary shares and warrants on Nasdaq under the symbols "WALDU," "WALD" and "WALDW," respectively.
-We expect that our units will be listed on Nasdaq promptly on or after the effective date of the registration statement of which this prospectus forms a part.
+We have been approved to list our units, Class A ordinary shares and warrants on Nasdaq under the symbols "WALDU," "WALD" and "WALDW," respectively.
+We expect that our units will be listed on Nasdaq promptly after the effective date of the registration statement of which this prospectus forms a part.
 Following the date the Class A ordinary shares and warrants are eligible to trade separately, we anticipate that the Class A ordinary shares and warrants will be listed separately and as a unit on Nasdaq.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.